-Client: Advocate360 is a digital tool that helps neurodivergent individuals organize information, communicate clearly, and advocate for themselves with confidence.
+Client: Advocate360 is a digital platform supporting neurodivergent individuals and schools.

 We designed Advocate360 as a system of calm, where brand identity and UX operate as one to create a steady, intentional, and trustworthy experience.
 A minimal visual language and consistent interaction patterns help users orient quickly, while Advocate360 acts as a quiet ally supporting clear thinking and self-advocacy when it matters most.